johnk2022/Project1/README.md

 **April 29 2022:**
 1. Update image 6.jpg.
 Update inspirational text.
 2. Validation: Change section to div in gallery.
 Correct typo in treats on signup.
+3. Validation: Add missing } to end of style.css

 **ToDo**
 1. Work on a positive emotional response.